TanzeelAbbas/Cotton_Plant_Disease_Detector_Mobile_Application/README.md

 4) Display information about the detected disease in multiple Langauges

 # Getting Started
-To get started with the app, follow these steps:
+how to run a cotton plant disease detector application using TensorFlow Lite model in Android Studio with Java language.
+Here are the steps you can follow:

-1) Clone the repository to your local machine using  https://github.com/TanzeelAbbas/Cotton_Plant_Disease_Detector_Mobile_Application.git
+1) Clone or download the repository to your local machine using  https://github.com/TanzeelAbbas/Cotton_Plant_Disease_Detector_Mobile_Application.git
-2) Open the project in Android Studio
+2) Open Android Studio and select "Open an existing Android Studio project".
+Navigate to the directory where you downloaded the project and select the project's root folder.
+Wait for the project to build and sync
 3) Build and run the app on an Android device or emulator

 # Dependencies